-Martina Matencio has mastered the art of capturing the beauty that lies within the human body in imaginative ways.
+Barcelona-based photographer Martina Matencio has mastered the imaginative art of capturing the beauty that lies within the human body.

-She recalls the time she offered to take care of a mentally ill child in a hospital during nights.
-Manuel was on the verge of dying and it was a difficult commitment, but eventually, Martina decided that she was up for the task.
+Many years ago, Martina Matencio offered to take care of a mentally ill child in a hospital during nights.
+Manuel was on the verge of dying and it was certainly a difficult commitment, but eventually, Martina decided that she was up for the task.

 “I started taking pictures of his knees, his arms,” she begins to recount.
 “He was sick but it all looked very beautiful.
 The light in that room was gorgeous and it really got me thinking how something so sad could seem so beautiful to me.”